 Starting Nov.
 1, 2017, notification is required for certain genetic and molecular lab tests for certain UnitedHealthcare Commercial benefit plans.
 Ordering care providers will complete the notification/prior authorization process online or over the phone.
 Labs must register their tests to participate as part of the Genetic and Molecular Lab Testing Notification/Prior Authorization process.

-The Genetic and Molecular Lab Testing Notification/Prior Authorization requirement does not apply to the following affiliate plans:
+The Genetic and Molecular Lab Testing Notification/Prior Authorization requirement does not apply to members in these types of UnitedHealthcare and affiliate health plans:

 - UnitedHealthcare West